 The roofing material is asphalt composition shingles.
 The slope or pitch of the roof is medium.
 Metal gutters are used to collect the roof water drainage.
-The roof is approximately 9 years old.
+The roofing material was just recently installed.
+To determine the exact age of the roof refer to invoices and warranty information from the contractor.